OpenPI2.0: An Improved Dataset for Entity Tracking in Texts: Canonicalization

+In addition, we add any entity-attribute pairs that should have been predicted as going through some change, to measure models' recall.
+We randomly sample 20 procedures to perform this error analysis and the results are shown in Table~\ref{tab:error_analyis}.

-We observe that the predicting attributes of entities that undergo state changes is a highly challenging task even for SoTA LMs.
-Although evidently, expansion of clusters improves performance (fairly, as we have shown that the generated paraphrases are mostly correct), false-negatives that result in underestimation of models cannot be eliminated entirely.
-One interesting observation is that \texttt{text-davinci-003} greatly outperforms the supposedly more superior \texttt{gpt-3.5-turbo}.
-To gain even more insights into models' precision, or quality of their output, we manually inspected both GPT models' output.
-We find that while the majority of the predicted entities are correct, many of the predicted associated attributes are generic ones that do not undergo any change either locally or globally.
-For example, for the step ``Purchase a blackboard eraser'', the attributes predicted by \texttt{text-davinci-003} for the entity \textit{eraser} are \textit{location} (correct), \textit{cleanness} (static locally), \textit{shape}, and \textit{size} (static globally).
+Regarding precision, we find that while the majority of the predicted entities are correct, many of the predicted associated attributes are generic ones that do not undergo any change either locally or globally.
+For example, for the step ``Purchase a blackboard eraser'', the attributes predicted by \texttt{text-davinci-003} for the entity \textit{eraser} are \textit{location} (correct), \textit{cleanness} (no change locally), \textit{shape}, and \textit{size} (no change globally).
 The issue is much more pronounced with \texttt{gpt-3.5-turbo}, with predictions such as \textit{location} of \textit{seller}, \textit{name} of \textit{brand}, etc, despite that the prompt clearly explains the desired output with an example.
 We attribute such performance discrepancy to \texttt{gpt-3.5-turbo}'s decreased ability to follow examples and its inability to understand nuanced instructions.
+Regarding recall, both models fail to predict many attributes that the human annotator deems changing.
+Upon qualitative inspection, most of these missing attributes are no less salient than the predicted ones.

-We leave to future work the resolution of this issue, which can likely be mitigated by re-prompting the models by validating if the predicted attributes indeed undergo changes, or simply have them predict the state changes altogether in the first place.
+We leave to future work the resolution of these issues, which can be mitigated by re-prompting the models by validating if the predicted attributes indeed undergo changes, or simply have them predict the state changes altogether in the first place.